grrrwaaa/courses/film6246/design.md

 - Don't accelerate smoothly: immediately moving and immediately stopping is better (for most people).
 - Same for rotations.
 Jumping between angles is better than smooth panning (for most people).
 Cloudhead games calls this "comfort mode": snapping a predictable number of degrees left or right, and holds that this significantly reduces nausea.
 But for some players this breaks immersion too much, and it can also leave immersants a bit confused as to where they are actually facing.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/Gp0eMNSVtZA?rel=0" frameborder="0" allowfullscreen></iframe>

 This is really problematic for game-like experiences -- we can't use mouse or right-stick to change body orientation in the world without getting dizzy.
 The future of first-person shooter VR does not look good.
 [Some say locomotion is the biggest problem for VR.](http://fatedblog.com/2015/08/06/locomotion-simulation-sickness-and-the-fear-of-vr/) Many developers are choosing 3rd person (behind the avatar) viewpoints to sidestep the issue.

 See also the potentially immersion-breaking "canvas mode" [here](http://tore-knabe.com/virtual-reality#MovementExperiments)

 - Move the camera in the direction it is facing, or close to it.
 Moving the camera perpendicular to the direction it's facing seems to cause problems for some people.
 This is important to consider if the orientation of the body (or vehicle) is not locked to the orientation of the immersant's head.
+Rapid tilts and rolls can be very upsetting.

 - Oscillating movement is the worst -- especially in oscillatory periods of around 3-5 seconds.
 - Don't create a fake 'head bob' or 'camera shake' camera movement -- it works great on a screen but awful in VR.
 Even collisions with world objects shouldn't affect the viewpoint if possible.